An Effective Incorporating Heterogeneous Knowledge Curriculum Learning for Sequence Labeling

-In their work, ~\citet{em:31} employed a two-way attention mechanism, known as MCATT, to integrate dependency relations, POS labels, and syntactic constituents for the joint CWS and POS tagging task.
-They employed BERT as the encoder for this setup.
-On the other hand, ~\citet{tang_2023} incorporated syntax and semantic knowledge into sequence labeling tasks using a GCN module called SynSemGCN.
-They applied RoBERTa as the sequence encoder in their experiment.
+In their work, \citet{em:30} employed an attention mechanism framework, McASP, to integrate lexicons and n-grams for the joint CWS and POS tagging task, using BERT as the encoder.
+Meanwhile, \citet{Tang_Wang_Su_2024} incorporated syntax and semantic knowledge into sequence labeling tasks through a GCN framework called SynSemGCN, with RoBERTa as the sequence encoder.

-The values of $\lambda_0$ and $E_{grow}$ in Eq.~\ref{root} are set to 0.3 and 10, respectively.
-For the TLC difficulty metric, the key hyperparameter $N$ is set to 5.
-For the BU difficulty metric, the key hyperparameter $K$ is set to 3.
-The number of training epochs for the teacher model denoted as $E_0$, is set to 5.
-For further details on the important hyper-parameters of the model, please refer to Table~\ref{t6}.